 Tidy the Living Areas

 While you may love the book collection or knick-knacks on your coffee table or end tables, it’s good to clear surfaces so holiday guests have a place to set down beverages.
-As you’re decluttering, make sure there’s enough seating for all guests, and remove any unnecessary furniture or decor to make space.
+As you’re decluttering, make sure there’s enough seating for all guests at your holiday party, and remove any unnecessary furniture or decor to make space.
 If there will be young children in your home, be sure to pick up and put away delicate items.